-If you’ve never been to the Clarence Hall in Crickhowell the we guarantee you’ll want to make that the place you go to see TOYAH WILCOX next year.
+If you’ve never been to the Clarence Hall in Crickhowell then we guarantee you’ll want to make that the place you go to see TOYAH WILCOX.
 Great, intimate venue and a fantastic performer, what more could you ask for on a night out.
 This show is a real chance to hear the music and stories that shaped an amazing career.

 It’s only when you start doing your homework to write something like this that you realise just how much Toyah has achieved.